taivu7/taivu7.github.io/_posts/2023-10-15-DBT-Introduction.md

 ## Introduction

 As a data team leader, I encounter frequently problems related to data management.
 One of the challenging problems is how to manage data aggregation flows in a effective way.
-We have difficulty when the team size become bigger, and many projects need to build.
+We have difficulty when the team size become bigger, and many projects need to build so we need a tool that could help us control effectively in building data processing flows.
+Finally, we found a fantastic tool that is Data Build Tool (DBT).

+## What's DBT